SDTC-CPMed/DigiTwin_framework/README.md

     <img src="https://user-images.githubusercontent.com/51739216/156144451-22be3f42-08d2-4698-abef-22737098cfe8.png" width="450" />

 7. All the performed analyses can be found in the “SAR” project under “Analyses”.
-Choose one of the analyses to check the results.
+To see and export the results for further analyses, choose the current analysis.

     <img src="https://user-images.githubusercontent.com/51739216/156144896-1f4c9511-02df-474c-a4f1-ba39ec1f67ca.png" width="300" />